-- 3.1 Good behaviour is essential for effective learning to take place.
-Our school policy presents a fair, consistent and transparent approach towards behaviour management, which combines appropriate discipline with support and encouragement delivered within our caring school environment. - 3.2 We work in partnership with our parents, pupils and staff to create an atmosphere of mutual respect and understanding.
-Our written policy reflects this approach in that we balance discipline and sanctions with a strong commitment to encouraging and supporting positive behaviour. - 3.3 To this end, we have an ethos of setting high expectations for all pupils with consistently applied support.
-We expect our staff, parents and pupils to understand and respect the rules of the school and the expectations and responsibilities outlined in this policy.
-We expect both staff and parents to model positive behaviour at all times so that our pupils can benefit fully from their experiences in school. - 3.4 It is important that our staff follow this policy at all times to ensure that it is implemented consistently and effectively.
-We understand that this will ensure that our pupils feel they have been treated fairly compared to others. - 3.5 We do not permit the use of corporal punishment, nor the threat of any such punishment which could adversely affect a child's well-being, during any activity, whether on or off the school premises, under any circumstances. - 3.6 Should any child display severe emotional, behavioural and social difficulties, it is I our role to support them to be resilient and mentally healthy and to ensure that all children are properly included in the educational experiences and opportunities provided and that the learning of their peers is not impeded. - 3.7 Children who are mentally healthy have the ability to: - Develop psychologically, emotionally, intellectually and spiritually: - Initiate, develop and sustain mutually satisfying personal relationships; - Use and enjoy solitude; - Become aware of others and empathise with them; - Play and learn; - Develop a sense of right and wrong; and - Resolve (face) problems and setbacks and learn from them. - 3.8 Where severe problems occur, we expect the child to receive external support, as well as support in school at an early stage, such as via the Common Assessment Framework and early help services, from medical professionals working in specialist Child and Adolescent Mental Health Services (CAMHS), voluntary organisations and local GPs.
+3.1 Good behaviour is essential for effective learning to take place.
+Our school policy presents a fair, consistent and transparent approach towards behaviour management, which combines appropriate discipline with support and encouragement delivered within our caring school environment.
+We also believe that this is what parents want from our school.

+- 3.2 We work together with our parents, pupils and staff to create an atmosphere of mutual respect and understanding.
+Our written policy reflects this approach in that we balance discipline and sanctions with a strong commitment to encouraging and supporting positive behaviour. - 3.3 To this end, we have an ethos of setting high expectations of achievement for all pupils with consistently applied support.
+We expect our staff, parents and pupils to understand and respect the rules of the school and the expectations and responsibilities laid out in this policy.
+We expect both staff and parents to model positive behaviour at all times so that our pupils can benefit fully from their experiences in school. - 3.4 It is important that our staff follow the Behaviour Policy at all times to ensure that we all implement our policy consistently and effectively.
+We understand that this ensures that our pupils feel they have been treated fairly compared to others. - 3.5 We do not permit the use of corporal punishment, nor the threat of any such punishment which could adversely affect a child's well-being, during any activity, whether on or off the school premises, under any circumstances. - 3.6 Should any child display severe emotional, behavioural and social difficulties, it is still our role to support them to be resilient and mentally healthy and to ensure that all children are properly included in the educational experiences and opportunities provided and that the learning of their peers is not impeded. - 3.7 Children who are mentally healthy have the ability to: - Develop psychologically, emotionally, intellectually and spiritually; - Initiate, develop and sustain mutually satisfying personal relationships; - Use and enjoy solitude; - Become aware of others and empathise with them; - Play and learn; - Develop a sense of right and wrong; and - Resolve (face) problems and setbacks and learn from them. - 3.8 Where severe problems occur, we expect the child to get support elsewhere, as well as support in school at an early stage, such as via the Common Assessment Framework and early help services, from medical professionals working in specialist Child and Adolescent Mental Health Services (CAMHS), voluntary organisations and local GPs.
 We will identify whether individual pupils might be suffering from a diagnosable mental health problem and involve their parents and the pupil in considering why they behave in certain ways.
 We will intervene early and help to strengthen resilience before serious problems occur, using national and local agencies to support pupils, using evidence-based approaches. - 3.9 Staff work closely with the Special Educational Needs Coordinator (SENCO) and Designated Safeguarding Lead (DSL) to ensure we have a good understanding of the mental health support services available in our locality, both through the NHS and voluntary organisations.

-4 Definitions and Scope
+4.0 Definitions and scope

-4.1 School Provision
+4.1 Statement of Behaviour Principles